Updated: Mar 31

 Whether you head out to your favorite restaurant or whip up a new dish experience, take a moment to celebrate and honor all the women in the world who have fought to make a difference and bring their vision to life.

-In the words of Julie Child- “This is my invariable advice to people: Learn how to cook- try new recipes, learn from your mistakes, be fearless, and above all have fun!”
+In the words of Julia Child- “This is my invariable advice to people: Learn how to cook- try new recipes, learn from your mistakes, be fearless, and above all have fun!”